 To ensure the Law Professional Practicum meets the needs of member universities and has rigorous academic standards, ACICIS has convened an Advisory Panel to assist with the development of the LPP.
-The panel, chaired by ACICIS Consortium Director, Professor David T Hill AM, is composed of qualified academics and relevant personnel from a range of ACICIS member universities.
+The panel, chaired by ACICIS Consortium Director, Mr Liam Prince, is composed of qualified academics and relevant personnel from a range of ACICIS member universities.

 The following academics are members of the ACICIS Law Professional Practicum Advisory Panel.
 ACICIS would like to thank them for their contribution to the program.

 Mr Liam Prince, ACICIS Consortium Director, is chair of the LPP Advisory Panel.

 Dr Melissa Crouch

 Dr Melissa Crouch is a Senior Lecturer at the Law Faculty, the University of New South Wales, Sydney.
 Her research contributes to the field of Asian Legal Studies, with a concentration on Constitutional Change, Law and Development, and Law and Religion.
 Her research focuses geographically on Southeast Asia, particularly Indonesia and Myanmar.
 Melissa is the author of Law and Religion in Indonesia: Conflict and the Courts in West Java (Routledge, 2014).
 She is also the editor of several volumes: Law, Society and Transition in Myanmar (2014); ‘Islam and the State in Myanmar: Muslim-Buddhist Relations and the Politics of Belonging‘ (OUP 2016), and The Business of Transition: Law, Development and Economics in Myanmar (CUP, forthcoming 2017).
 Melissa has been invited to contribute to numerous initiatives on constitutional and legal reform in Myanmar.
 She is currently leading a team on a major project on professional legal education in corporate and commercial law for judges, lawyers, and law officers in Myanmar.